 FAQs:

-A reverse proof coin features a unique finish where the coin’s design elements are polished to a mirror-like shine, while the background is frosted.
-This is the opposite of a traditional proof coin, which typically has frosted design elements against a mirrored background.
-The effect creates striking visual contrast and highlights the artistry of the coin’s motifs.
+A Reverse Proof Eagle coin features a unique finish where the design elements are polished and mirrored, while the background is frosted and matte.
+This is the opposite of traditional proof coins, which have frosted designs set against highly reflective backgrounds.
+The result is a striking, high-contrast appearance that highlights the artistry of the coin.